 - Serve – Serve on its own or topped with butter!

 I personally love my blueberry bread with a little smear of butter; however, it’s also delicious with a drizzle of honey or a bit of blueberry jam.

 Lemon Blueberry Bread

 This lemon blueberry bread recipe is the perfect example of how less is more when it comes to baking.
-Made with all-purpose flour, yogurt, ripe blueberries and a splash of lemon, this blueberry bread is fragrant and full of flavour, while requiring very little effort to prepare.
+Made with all-purpose flour, yogurt, ripe blueberries, and a splash of lemon, this blueberry bread is fragrant and full of flavor, while requiring very little effort to prepare.

 More Healthy Blueberry Recipes: